BUSINESS / CAREER

 “Wow,” is all I have to say as I look back on the 2015 job search journey.
 It’s not over but I’m hoping it will be soon.

 I learned a lot in the job searching process.
-A big part of that learning was about myself.
+Firstly, it pays to have the assistance of a recruitment agency similar to can be found at https://bettsrecruiting.com/austin-tx/.
+But the biggest part of the job search, was learning was about myself.

 There is this very difficult dance between seeing a fault in the search system and sour grapes that I’ve been doing.